breqwatr/voidith/docs/unity-setup.md

 ## Cinder Setup

-To configure OpenStack Cinder for use with Unity Storage, create a `cinder-volume.conf` file in the `config/cinder/` directory with contents as follows.
+To configure OpenStack Cinder for use with Unity Storage, create a `cinder.conf` file in the `config/cinder/` directory with contents as follows.

 Be sure to replace anything with `<example>` angle brackets with your own values.